ffund/intro-ml-tss21/slides/6-knn.md

 * keep features whose "score" exceeds some threshold $t$
 * etc.

+For KNN, feature selection:

+* reduces inference time (which scales with $d$)
+* addresses the "curse of dimensionality"
+* makes the distance measure more useful, by considering only the features that are most relevant

-For some models, like KNN, we can also do feature weighting (compute a weight for each feature, scale feature by that weight) as an alternative to (or in addition to) feature selection.
+For KNN, we can also do feature weighting (compute a weight for each feature, scale feature by that weight) as an alternative to (or in addition to) feature selection - this helps with the third item.

 :::